mackj465/BME3053C_FinalProject_TrifectaTech/README.md

 3. The From_Label_To_Vector file extracts the sleep stage data from the text data, putting it into a matrix that can be used by later programs

-4. The From_Mat_to_Model file takes the matrix and runs it through an LDA model to create a machine learning to predict sleep stages of data that can be input into the model; it then computes its accuracy of predicting sleep stages
+4. The From_Mat_to_Model file takes the matrix and runs it through an LDA model to create a machine learning model to predict sleep stages of data that can be input into the model; it then computes its accuracy of predicting sleep stages

 5. The Patient_Sleep_Stages file looks at individual patients and determines the amount of time the patient spent in each sleep stage by putting data from